WordPress/gutenberg/packages/block-editor/src/components/story-update-progress/README.md

-MediaUploadProgress
+StoryUpdateProgress
 ===================

-`MediaUploadProgress` shows a progress bar while a media file associated with a block is being uploaded.
+`StoryUpdateProgress` shows a progress bar while the media files associated with a Story block are being saved

 ## Usage